mdansarijaved/full-stack-assignment/README.md

 We used Next.js for the frontend and backend of our platform.
 Next.js is a popular framework for building server-side rendered React applications.
 It provides a great developer experience and makes it easy to build scalable applications.

-We also used Stripe for payment processing.
-Stripe is a secure and reliable payment processing platform that allows us to handle payments from users all over the world.

-Overall, our UI library provides a centralized platform for developers to upload and sell their UI components, with an in-built code editor and secure payment processing.

 ## Local Setup